Schools Receive $400 for every Child Diagnosed with ADHD

 This article comes from cultureshocktv.com.
-It was posted on January 6th 2003.
+It was posted on January 6th, 2003.

 adhd1[1]

-Tom De Weese, writing in NewsWithViews.com, marks the moment when ADHD took a quantum leap forward as a government-sponsored “disorder”.
+Tom De Weese, writing in NewsWithViews.com, marks the moment when ADHD took a quantum leap forward as a government-sponsored “disorder.”

 url-1[1]

-In the case of ADHD, there has never been a diagnostic test which locates a chemical or biological root cause for the so-called disorder.
+In the case of ADHD, there has never been a diagnostic test that locates a chemical or biological root cause for the so-called disorder.
 That means there is no proof that ADHD, as a distinct condition, exists.

-Here is a partial list of factors that can cause a child to have these “ADHD problems”: chemicals and dyes in food, excess sugar intake, vaccines, medical prescription drugs, heavy metals, poor teaching, failure to grasp basic subjects (e.g. reading), head injuries, parents who aren’t home, parents who don’t care, unsafe schools, street drugs, poor nutrition.
+Here is a partial list of factors that can cause a child to have these “ADHD problems”: chemicals and dyes in food, excess sugar intake, vaccines, medical prescription drugs, heavy metals, poor teaching, failure to grasp basic subjects (e.g., reading), head injuries, parents who aren’t home, parents who don’t care, unsafe schools, street drugs, and poor nutrition.

 positive_apsects_to_adhd_add[1]

-The image to the left here which looks like a sun is missing “logical and rational” because people who have been diagnosed with ADHD are often not very logical or rational.
+The image to the left here, which looks like a sun, is missing “logical and rational” because people who have been diagnosed with ADHD are often not very logical or rational.

 Beyond any of this, if the government keeps giving money to schools for the identification of handicaps, then that is what school officials will focus on.